ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 Create a `code` subdirectory and copy our production-quality `printme.py` script in it.

-Modify the `Dockerfile` to use `/usr/src/code` as the working deirytory and copy files in the container:
+Modify the `Dockerfile` to use `/usr/src/code` as the working directory and copy the local `code` subdirectory into the container (the dot brings it to the working directory defined in the previous line):

 ```
 FROM python:slim-bookworm